kristofferosen/Twitter-Sentiment-Analysis/README.md

+#What does Twitter Think About It

-# Twitter Sentiment Analysis Application
+Twitter Sentiment Analysis Application

 A web application made for a project in CAB432 at Queensland University of Technology